Societal attitudes toward homosexuality

 Societal attitudes toward homosexuality vary greatly across different cultures and historical periods, as do attitudes toward sexual desire, activity and relationships in general.
 All cultures have their own values regarding appropriate and inappropriate sexuality; some sanction same-sex love and sexuality, while others may disapprove of such activities in part.
 As with heterosexual behaviour, different sets of prescriptions and proscriptions may be given to individuals according to their gender, age, social status or social class.

 Many of the world's cultures have, in the past, considered procreative sex within a recognized relationship to be a sexual norm—sometimes exclusively so, and sometimes alongside norms of same-sex love, whether passionate, intimate or sexual.
 Some sects within some religions, especially those influenced by the Abrahamic tradition, have censured homosexual acts and relationships at various times, in some cases implementing severe punishments.
-Homophobic attitudes in society can manifest themselves in the form of anti-LGBT discrimination, opposition to LGBT rights, anti-LGBT hate speech, and violence against LGBT people.
+Homophobic attitudes in society can manifest themselves in the form of anti-LGBTQ discrimination, opposition to LGBTQ rights, anti-LGBTQ rhetoric, and violence against LGBTQ people.

 Since the 1970s, much of the world has become more accepting of homosexual acts and relationships.
 Cross-national differences in acceptance can be explained by three factors: the strength of democratic institutions, the level of economic development, and the religious context of the places where people live.
 The Pew Research Center's 2013 Global Attitudes Survey "finds broad acceptance of homosexuality in North America, the European Union, and much of Latin America, but equally widespread rejection in predominantly Muslim nations and in Africa, as well as in parts of Asia and in Russia".
 The survey also finds "acceptance of homosexuality is particularly widespread in countries where religion is less central in people's lives.
 These are also among the richest countries in the world.
 In contrast, in poorer countries with high levels of religiosity, few believe homosexuality should be accepted by society.
 Age is also a factor in several countries, with younger respondents offering far more tolerant views than older ones.
 And while gender differences are not prevalent, in those countries where they are, women are consistently more accepting of homosexuality than men."